 - Stay safe – This should go without saying but let’s say it anyway.
 You have to keep up with your health and make sure you’re protected at all times and that means condoms, condoms, and more condoms.
 It also means asking the lucky guy/girl you’re about to get busy with if they have anything and when they’ve last been tested.
 I know it’s a bit of a mood killer to have to do it but if you really value your health you’ll get to it.

-- Enjoy yourself – And I don’t mean in the obvious way (although you should be enjoying that part as well) but after the festivities are over you should feel good about yourself; empowered even.
+- Enjoy yourself – And I don’t mean in an obvious way (although you should be enjoying that part as well) but after the festivities are over you should feel good about yourself; empowered even.
 Especially if you follow rules 1 and 2.
-If, afterwards, you don’t feel right then you should stop.
+If afterward, you don’t feel right then you should stop.

 Slut shaming is wrong and damaging but when you’re in control of your sex life and you know what you’re doing then nobody’s opinions will matter.